Willy Adames Preview, Player Props: Brewers vs. Padres

 - The Padres pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.

-- The Padres have the third-ranked team ERA among all league pitching staffs (3.82).
+- The Padres have a 3.85 team ERA that ranks fifth among all league pitching staffs.

-- Padres pitchers combine to surrender 141 home runs (1.1 per game), the eighth-fewest in baseball.
+- Padres pitchers combine to surrender the eighth-fewest home runs in baseball (142 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.